cruan9/Colour-Swatch/README.md

 # Colour-Swatch
-Colour picker with RGB/HEX/HSL
+Colour picker with RGB/HEX/HSL.
-Run using `npm install`, then `npm run dev`
+Run using `npm install`, then `npm run dev`.